In Spaces Between

 2 // I’d be wildly grateful for sweet Tweet-stimonials and Facebook hurrahs (or Instagram photo-evidence) if you enjoy your goodie.

-You can use the buttons below or tag me @rachelmagahy (Twitter); @In Spaces Between (Facebook) or @rachelmagahy (Instagram).
+You can use the buttons below or tag me @rachelmagahy (Twitter); @In Spaces Between (Facebook) or @rachelcmacdonald (Instagram).
 I’ll be compiling your lovely words in a future post, so many thanks in advance for spreading the word to your compadres!

 3 // I love you guys.
 Thank you so much for inspiring me daily.
 Stuff like this comes from a place of inspiration… and it’s YOU GUYS that take me there.